AliceO2Group/RunConditionTable/README.md

 3. npm run reports:show - open reports
 4. npm run test - static analysis, if ok then mocha tests

-## developent
+## development

 ### database

-for using manging mock data changes:
+for using managing mock data changes:

 1. python > 3.7
 2. jupyter notebook with nbconverter used to transform database/mock/mockData.ipynb to python scritpt, also required for git hook if changing this notebook